minuminukim/crates/README.md

 # Crates
 [Crates](https://crates2022.herokuapp.com/), a clone of the film journaling network [Letterboxd](https://letterboxd.com/), is a platform for music listeners to keep a living diary of albums they have listened to.

-Crates is a full-stack application with a frontend client composed in React, a RESTful API and server built in Express, and a relational database managed in PostgreSQL.
+A full-stack application, Crates is designed with a frontend composed in React, a RESTful API and server built in Express, and a relational database managed in PostgreSQL.

 <img src="./documentation/landing-page.png" width=1440 alt="Crates landing page">